DigitalGlobe/tools/src/firebird/doc/license/README.license.usage.txt

 4) The new files contributed by people who are not members of the Firebird project should follow the rule #3.
-If an author (initial developer) doesn't specify the license to be used, the person who applies the contributed code to the CVS tree (a committer) becomes responsible for the license assigned to the contributed code.
+If an author (initial developer) doesn't specify the license to be used, the person who applies the contributed code to the SVN tree (a committer) becomes responsible for the license assigned to the contributed code.

-5) Every non-binary file that exists in the CVS tree, should have a header section which describes the license this code is released under.
+5) Every non-binary file that exists in the SVN tree, should have a header section which describes the license this code is released under.
 If a file contains no header, it means that this code is freeware and nobody owns the appropriate copyrights.

-You may find the exhibits for the approved licenses in /doc/license directory of the CVS tree.
+You may find the exhibits for the approved licenses in /doc/license directory of the SVN tree.